 - The executable file (The file name should be SaturnV3test.elf if you used the same project name as mine.
 This file is located in the folder SaturnV3test\Debug inside the SDK workspace folder)

 - The .bmm file (The file name should be SaturnV3Test_bd.bmm if you used the same project name as mine.
 This file is located in the folder SDK\SDK_Export\hw inside the XPS project folder)

 Once all these three files are copied to a common folder, open command line prompt and move to that folder.
 Follow the two steps below to generate the final bin file.

 cmd>c:\Xilinx\xx.x\ISE_DS\settings64.bat cmd>data2mem -bm SaturnV3Test_bd.bmm -bd SaturnV3test.elf -bt SaturnV3Test.bit

 Make sure to replace xx.x in the first command with your ISE version to form a correct path and use correct file names in the second command (if your XPS/SDK project names were different).
 If the commands did run successfully, you should see a new bit file generated in the folder (SaturnV3Test_rp.bit in my case).

 Now we need to generate a bin file.
 Run the following command in the same command window.

 cmd>promgen -w -p bin -u 0x0 SaturnV3Test_rp.bit -spi -o download_me

-Though implementing a processor based embedded system on a FPGA is fairly complex process, simple and powerful tools such as XPS and EDK make it an easy task.
+Though implementing a processor-based embedded system on an FPGA is a fairly complex process, simple and powerful tools such as XPS and EDK make it an easy task.
 Xilinx EDK provides graphical tools to design and generate complex systems fast and easy.